-- Chapter spends within the approved budget and does not end the fiscal year in a deficit. - 2.
+- 1. Chapter spends within the approved budget and does not end the fiscal year in a deficit. - 2.
 Chapter has an operating budget that has been both voted and approved by the chapter and has completed the Confirm: Vote to Approve Budget task on Anchorbase by June 30. - 3.
-Chapter pays all applicable bills and invoices by their due dates. - 4.
-Chapter's financial report is submitted monthly on or before the 10th of the month via the Fraternity-approved accounting system and the vp: finance completes the Chapter Bank Statements task in Anchorbase each month. - 5.
-Chapter has a signed Annual Agreement for each fiscal year. - 6.
-If housed, the chapter house is filled to capacity. - 7.
-If housed, Housing APNs are filed by the director of house management, or another responsible officer, as outlined in the Chapter Bylaws and Standing Rules (BLSR).
+Chapter's financial report is submitted monthly on or before the 10th of the month via the Fraternity-approved accounting system and the vp: finance completes the Chapter Bank Statements task in Anchorbase each month. - 4.
+If housed, the chapter house is filled to capacity. - 5.
+Chapter follows all policies and procedures within the Collegiate Finance Handbook including following procedures for signing contracts, Greekbill accounts and member balances and collecting W9s.

-- 8. Chapter follows all policies and procedures within the Collegiate Finance Handbook including following procedures for signing contracts, Greekbill accounts and member balances and collecting W9s. - Finance Automatic Probation Notifications (APNs) and Statement of Obligation Reviews (SORs) are initiated by the vp: finance for members who have been in debt to the chapter for more than 10 days or who have not signed their Dues and Fees Contract by the due date as outlined in the Chapter Bylaws and Standing Rules (BLSR).
+- 6. Finance Automatic Probation Notifications (APNs) and Statement of Obligation Reviews (SORs) are initiated by the vp: finance for members who have been in debt to the chapter for more than 10 days or who have not signed their Dues and Fees Contract by the due date as outlined in the Chapter Bylaws and Standing Rules (BLSR). - 7.
+Chapter completes the Annual Authorized Signature Documentation for their bank account, evidencing updated authorized signatures.